ISISComputingGroup/ibex_developers_manual/Datastreaming---Sample-Environment.md

 Source for the forwarder is available [here](github.com/ess-dmsc/forwarder)

+On NDADATASTREAM the forwarder is run as a service with `nssm` - this is responsible for things like log file rotation and configuring which config files are used with the forwarder.
+To edit these services run `nssm edit ProdForwarder` or `nssm edit DevForwarder` which will open a GUI for doing so.
+To start/stop/restart the services use `nssm [start/stop/restart] [service name]`

 _NB: The forwarder was previously written in C++ but has now migrated to Python instead._